Published on: 08/07/2022

-New climbers may experience rock climbing flappers more often.
+New climbers may experience flappers more often.
 Soft skin and fresh hands can easily cause tears when exposed to friction.
 As your skin becomes more conditioned for climbing, you will be less prone to tearing.

 The common causes of flappers are thick calluses and blisters.
 Rock will catch on the excess skin, tearing a piece away from the hands.
 Covering any blisters or filing down the rough edges on your calluses will prevent climbing flappers from happening.

 Grabbing onto, swinging from, or slipping off a hold is also a frequent culprit for this painful climbing injury.
 The excess friction on dry skin creates ideal conditions for flappers.

 How to Treat Flappers from Climbing

 When you experience a tear in the skin while climbing, stop the activity and control any initial bleeding.
 Immediately wash your hands with soap and water.
 Make sure to wash away the dirt and chalk, but be gentle around the wound.